OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 capture:

-- skill_execution # which skill ran and its output
+- skill_execution # which skill ran, inputs, outputs, duration

 # /etc/cron.d/openclaw-audit